Youngercy/Chenyu-Fang/content/project/project1 copy/index.md

 ---
 title: Digital Bay Area Platform Construction (Participant)

-text: |-
+summary: |-
-    **Individual Behavior, Built Environment, and Sustainable Development**
-    - Research Question:
-    This research investigates how individual behaviors interact with the built environment to influence sustainable development.
-The key questions addressed are: How do various elements of the built environment, such as multimodal transport systems and urban land use, impact individual daily activities?
-Additionally, how can urban planning and design enhance sustainability by influencing these behaviors?
-summary: Digital Bay Area Platform for the China Academy of Urban Planning and Design, focusing on the digital planning and visualization of the Greater Bay Area.
+  Digital Bay Area Platform for the China Academy of Urban Planning and Design, focusing on the digital planning and visualization of the Greater Bay Area.
 This platform offers real-time, dynamic planning support to urban planners.
+  **Comprehensive Integration:** The digital Bay Area we constructed includes vital aspects such as population, business, culture, and economy, offering a holistic view of the area's dynamics.
+  **Dynamic Planning Support: **work for more than 400 planners; more than 30 commercial projects.
+  **Report by several major news:** [NetEase](https://www.163.com/dy/article/IHOTN6GT05346KFL.html), [Souhu](https://www.sohu.com/a/392974189_390121), [Zhihu](https://zhuanlan.zhihu.com/p/626848566), [Planning Cloud](http://www.guihuayun.com/baike/%E7%B2%A4%E6%B8%AF%E6%BE%B3%E6%B9%BE%E5%8C%BA) and so on.
 # tags:
 #   - Topic 4
 date: '2016-04-27T00:00:00Z'